 MSc Money, Banking & Finance

-The professional training provided in the MSc has allowed graduates from the programme to work as economists in central banks, as financial analysts in financial institutions and to undertake doctoral research.
+The professional training provided in the MSc has allowed graduates from the programme to work as economists in central banks and government organisations, and as bankers, financial analysts and risk managers in financial institutions.
+Some also go on to pursue doctoral research.

 The programme gives you a comprehensive coverage of economic theory and advanced quantitative methods – with analysis of financial markets – and includes discussion of the institutional framework of the money and banking sectors.
 The MSc MBF is delivered by a mix of highly experienced and prominent academics as well as professionals.
 This allows the programme to adapt its contents to a changing environment and keeps it at the cutting edge of the various disciplines taught in the MSc.